Update

 Republic of Côte d'Ivoire

-Exercise increased caution due to crime, health, civil unrest, and terrorism.
+Exercise increased caution due to crime, terrorism, civil unrest, health, and piracy.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Exercise increased caution due to crime, health, civil unrest, and terrorism.
+Exercise increased caution due to crime, terrorism, civil unrest, health, and piracy.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do Not Travel To:

-Crime continues to be a major public security concern in Côte d’Ivoire.
-Violent crime, such as carjacking, robbery, and home invasion is common.
-Local police often lack the resources to respond effectively to serious criminal incidents.
+Country Summary: Crime continues to be a major public security concern in Côte d’Ivoire.
+Violent crime, such as carjacking, robbery, and home invasion, is common in some areas.
+Local police often lack resources to respond to serious crimes.

-Health care in rural areas is below U.S. standards and there are often shortages of medicine and medical supplies in public health facilities and in many medical facilities.
+Health care in rural areas is below U.S. standards.
+There are often shortages of medicine and medical supplies in public and private health facilities.

 If you decide to travel to Côte d’Ivoire: